 Programs and Initiatives

-Solar Generation Project - This program allows the construction and operation of company-owned solar generation facilities at various commercial, industrial and public government locations.
+Solar Partnership Program - Dominion Virginia Power's Solar Partnership Program encourages and supports the growth of solar energy in Virginia in partnership with our customers.
+This program allows the construction and operation of company-owned solar generation facilities at various commercial, industrial and public government locations.
 The purpose of the demonstration is to assess the benefits solar-distributed generation has on the company’s system.

-Solar Purchase Program - This is a rate program for Dominion customers who own solar generation installations.
-It will allow qualifying solar customer-generators to sell all of their solar generation to the company at a fixed price of 15 cents per kilowatt-hour for a period of five years and to purchase all of their electricity from the company on their current rate schedule.
+Solar Purchase Program - Dominion Virginia Power’s Solar Purchase Program is designed to help customers cover the cost of installing solar generation while also promoting more local solar energy production.
+The Solar Purchase Program is a rate program for customers who own solar generation installations, and allows qualifying solar customer-generators to sell all of their solar generation to the company at a fixed price of 15 cents per kilowatt-hour for a period of five years while purchasing all of their electricity from the company on their current rate schedule.

 Offshore Wind - View the following news releases:

 Three Coal Stations Converted to Biomass - On March 16, 2012, Dominion Virginia Power received approval from the Virginia State Corporation Commission to convert three Virginia power stations from using coal to using biomass, a renewable energy source.
 The conversions provide environmental and customer benefits and generate statewide economic development benefits of up to $120 million annually when compared to continued operations on coal.
 The power stations in Altavista, Hopewell and Southampton County, which generate about 51 megawatts each, are nearly identical and went into operation in 1992.
 The conversions began burning biomass in late 2013.